Resident workers - Individual income

 The Individual Income levels of the local resident workers are directly linked to their knowledge, experience, qualifications, occupation and skill levels.

-Income statistics Cook Shire, when analysed with other data sources, such as Age structure, Qualification , Hours worked and Occupations , help to evaluate the economic opportunities and socio-economic status of Cook Shire.
+Income statistics in Cook Shire Council, when analysed with other data sources, such as Age structure, Qualifications, Hours worked and Occupations, help to evaluate the economic opportunities and socio-economic status of Cook Shire Council.
 This also indicates what knowledge and skill levels industry can draw upon locally.